-- (B) Within the terms of the written policy, an employer may require the collection and testing of samples for the following purposes: - (1) investigation of possible individual employee impairment; - (2) investigation of accidents in the workplace or incidents of workplace theft; - (3) maintenance of safety for employees or the general public; or - (4) maintenance of productivity, quality of products or services, or security of property or information. - (C) The collection and testing of samples shall be conducted in accordance with this Act and need not be limited to circumstances where there are indications of individual, job-related impairment of an employee or prospective employee. - (D) The employer's use and disposition of all drug or alcohol test results are subject to the limitations of this Act.

-Section 8. {Disciplinary procedures.} Upon receipt of a verified or confirmed positive drug or alcohol test result which indicates a violation of the employer's written policy, or upon the refusal of an employee or prospective employee to provide a sample, an employer may use that test or refusal as the basis for disciplinary or rehabilitative actions, which may include the following:

-- (A) A requirement that the employee enroll in an employer-approved rehabilitation, treatment, or counseling program, which may include additional drug or alcohol testing, as condition of continued employment; - (B) suspension of the employee with or without pay for a period of time; - (C) termination of employment; - (D) refusal to hire a prospective employee; or - (E) other disciplinary measures in conformance with the employer's usual procedures, including any collective bargaining agreement. - Section 9. {Employer protection from litigation.} No cause of action arises in favor of any person against an employer who has established a policy and initiated a testing program in accordance with this chapter for any of the following: - (A) failure to test for drugs or alcohol, or failure to test for a specific drug or other substance; - (B) failure to test for, or if tested for, failure to detect, any specific drug or other substance, disease, infectious agent, virus, or other physical abnormality, problem, or defect of any kind; or - (C) termination or suspension of any drug or testing program or policy.
+- (A) Testing or re-testing for the presence of drugs or alcohol by an employer shall be carried out within the terms of a written policy that has been distributed to every employee and is available for review by prospective employees. - (B) Within the terms of the written policy, an employer may require the collection and testing of samples for the following purposes: - (1) investigation of possible individual employee impairment; - (2) investigation of accidents in the workplace or incidents of workplace theft; - (3) maintenance of safety for employees or the general public; or - (4) maintenance of productivity, quality of products or ser-vices, or security of property or information. - (C) The collection and testing of samples shall be conducted in accordance with this Act and need not be limited to circum-stances where there are indications of individual, job-related impairment of an employee or prospective employee. - (D) The employer's use and disposition of all drug or alcohol test results are subject to the limitations of this ${\sf Act}.$ - Section 8. {Disciplinary procedures.} Upon receipt of a verified or con-firmed positive drug or alcohol test result that indicates a violation of the employer's written policy, or upon the refusal of an employee or prospective employee to provide a sample, an employer may use said test or refusal as the basis for disciplinary or rehabilitative actions, which may include the following: - (A) A requirement that the employee enroll in an employer- approved rehabilitation, treatment, or counseling program, which may include additional drug or alcohol testing, as a condition of continued employment; - (B) suspension of the employee with or without pay for a period of time; - (C) termination of employment; - (D) refusal to hire a prospective employee; or - (E) other disciplinary measures in conformance with the employer's usual procedures, including any collective bargaining agreement. - Section 9. {Employer protection from litigation.} No cause of action arises in favor of any person against an employer who has established a policy and initiated a testing program in accordance with this Act, for any of the following: - (A) failure to test for drugs or alcohol, or failure to test for a specific drug or other substance; - (B) failure to test for, or if tested for, failure to detect, any specific drug or other substance, disease, infectious agent, virus, or other physical abnormality, problem, or defect of any kind; or - (C) termination or suspension of any drug or testing program or policy.